renpy/renpy/sphinx/source/config.rst

     If not None, this should be a string giving the default language that the game is translated into by the translation framework.

+.. var:: config.load_failed_label = None

+    If a string, this is a label that is jumped to when a load fails because the script has changed so much that Ren'Py can't recover.
+    Before performing the load, Ren'Py will revert to the start of the last statement, then it will clear the call stack.

 .. var:: config.locale_to_language_function = ...

     A function that determines the language the game should use,